OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 The second command listed in the notes establishes a tunnel to the service in the Kubernetes cluster.

 In Kubernetes, a service is a resource that configures the cluster's network to expose one or more pods.
 The default service type is `ClusterIP`, which exposes pods via a private IP address.
-It is this private IP address we tunnel into in order to gain access to the Jenkins web UI.
+It's this private IP address we tunnel into in order to gain access to the Jenkins web UI.

 A Kubernetes pod is a resource that hosts one or more containers.
 This means the Jenkins instance is running as a container inside a pod: